 It is important to understand the difference between tactics and strategy.
 We can consider tactics to be forced sequence of moves that lead to a specific objective – usually (but not always) a gain in material.

 Consider the position below (from one of my recent games against National Master Barry Davis).
 In this particular game, White won material by force – I could not avoid it.
 This is tactics.

-On the other hand, strategy involves longer term plans and maneuvers.
+On the other hand, beginner chess strategies involve longer-term plans and maneuvers.
 As we shall see in the following games, the moves in these games are not forced by an immediate threat against the opposing king or massive loss of material.

 Tactics and strategy exist together.
 Typically, tactics serve the long-term strategy involved in a particular position.
 However, at times, if one side makes a big enough tactical mistake, finding it is more important than any strategic elements available in the position.

 To put it another way, although beginning players often miss tactics – or fall prey to tactics – I think one reason they do so is that they don’t have a plan or a strategy in the first place.
 Hopefully, this article will give you a few ideas to work with.

 With all of this in mind, let’s look at a few strategies with examples.